Bad Dogs: These Breeds Are the Worst for Your Home Insurance Policy

 - Wolf hybrids

-These breeds — the first six listed, especially — showed up on a number of other online lists of problem dogs for insurance that we reviewed.
+These breeds — the first six listed, especially — showed up on several other online lists of problem dogs for insurance that we reviewed.

 While insurers don’t delve deeply into DNA, according to Bob Hunter of the Consumer Federation of America, these groupings based on broad appearance still matter to numerous insurers when determining home coverage for a dog owner.